Featured strategy | September 2021

 While retirement assets have typically been allocated to stocks and bonds, adding a new risk management strategy has the potential to improve the current balance of risk and return.
 Risk management strategies that use options to offer exposure to “buffered” stock returns can provide a risk/return profile that falls between stocks and bonds.
 These strategies have the potential to offer better hedging qualities and improved returns relative to bonds, as well as lower volatility relative to stocks.

-For the better part of the past half-century, bonds have effectively hedged stock declines during waves of market volatility and provided relatively consistent annualized returns greater than 3%.
-These two factors have helped bonds balance portfolios without dragging down performance, making them a staple in nearly every retirement portfolio.
+For the better part of the past half-century, bonds have effectively hedged stock declines during waves of market volatility, making them a staple in nearly every retirement portfolio

 For Financial Professionals Only